Evagoras Pallikarides: Participation in the Elizabeth II Coronation revolts

 In March and April 1953, during the preparations for Elizabeth II's coronation (due in June), Union Jack flags were raised in the city of Paphos.
 The locals were enraged and multiple protests were organized.
 These were mostly peaceful until in an April 1 protest in the school of Jacob 15-year old Evagoras climbed on the mast and took down the flag, tearing it along with his classmates.
 This kickstarted liberation riots along the entirety of Paphos, which were however ignored by the police by orders of the Governor who wished to avoid bloodshed in honor of the queen's coronation.
 Evagoras was arrested but subsequently released.
 During the period of celebration in June, no public celebrations took place in Paphos.

 Participation in EOKA and second arrest

-At the age of 17, Evagoras joined the EOKA as a junior member.
+At the age of 17, Evagoras joined EOKA as a junior member.
 On November 17, 1955, he participated in a student riot intended as a distraction for an EOKA attack, which ultimately never took place.
 Evagoras was arrested and accused of organizing civil unrest, which he denied.
-The trial was postponed for December.
+The trial was postponed until December.